Code of Conduct

 Statement of Purpose

-DSA of Southern Maine is committed to creating meeting spaces that live up to the ideals of social democracy.
-In keeping with the principles of the national organization, we assert that the equal right of all people to have their voices heard is both a necessary pre-condition of our work and also its highest purpose.
-Events at which each member is valued, respected and able to fully contribute ideas, skills and labor yield better and more culturally inclusive outcomes, attract and retain critical membership from marginalized communities and strengthen our mission at large.
+Southern Maine Democratic Socialists of America (SMDSA) is committed to creating meeting spaces that live up to the ideals of social democracy.
+In keeping with the principles of the national organization, we assert that the equal right of all people to have their voices heard is both a necessary precondition of our work and also its highest purpose.
+Events at which each member is valued, respected, and able to fully contribute ideas, skills, and labor yield better and more culturally inclusive outcomes, attract and retain critical membership from marginalized communities, and strengthen our mission at large.
 We therefore adopt the following anti-harassment and anti-discrimination Code of Conduct.

-Harassment or discrimination in any form will not be tolerated during the exercise of DSA Southern Maine events.
+Harassment or discrimination in any form will not be tolerated during the exercise of SMDSA events.
 This policy applies to all meeting spaces, physical and virtual, public or private, formal and informal.
 It includes group communication as well as direct, one-on-one communication.
-Anyone who violates this code of conduct may be sanctioned and permanently expelled from these events.
+Anyone who violates this code of conduct may be disciplined and permanently expelled from these events.

 Harassment includes but is not limited to the following:

-- Offensive comments, jokes, behavior or images related to age, gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, immigration status, race, religion, or other identity marker.
+- Offensive comments, jokes, behavior, or images related to age, disability, gender, gender identity and expression, immigration status, mental illness, neuro(a)typicality, physical appearance, race, religion, sexual orientation, or other identity marker.